MurphyPone/AECOM-CallTracker/README.md

 `pip install -r requirements.txt`

+FireFox is also necessary to execute this project.
+The WebDriver associated with the version of this project is included in this repository as `geckodriver.exe`

 # Use
 Some user-specific information is required to run the script.
 Create a file in the root directory of this folder called `config.py` and include the fields below